Protention and retention in biological systems: Towards human cognition. From trajectory to space: The continuity of the cognitive phenomena

-Now, we propose the following conjecture.
-First, the World is not continuous, nor discrete: it is what it is.
-Since Newton and Cantor, by continuous tools, or, now, in Quantum theories and Topos Theoretic approaches, we mathematically organized it in different ways.
-In our view, the phenomenal continuity of trajectories, of an edge, is due to the \emph{retention} of that trajectory, edge, scanned by the eye, which is \emph{“glued”} with the \emph{protention} by the very unit of the cerebral and global physiological activity (the vestibular system, for example, has its own retention and inertia).
-It would then be this “gluing” --- a mathematically solid concept (at the center of differential geometry, of which Riemannian geometry is a special case) --- that entails the cognitive effect which \emph{imposes} continuity upon the world: the image of the object and of its past position is reassembled (glued by the conjunction of protention and retention) with that of the object and of its expected position.
+It would then be this “gluing” --- a mathematically solid concept (at the center of differential geometry, of which Riemannian geometry is a special case) --- that entails the cognitive effect which \emph{imposes} continuity upon the world: the image of the object and of its past position is reassembled (glued by the conjunction of protention and retention) with that of the object and of its expected position or a contour is made continuous even when non existing (as in Kanizsa illusions).
 We could indeed imagine that an animal with no fovea (the part of the eye which enables a follow up of a target by a continuous focus), a frog for example, and which takes spaced out snapshots of an object in movement would not have the impression of a continuous movement in the way in which we, the primates, “see” it.

+By measuring relaxation and (pre-)activation times of associated neurons it should be possible to quantify our coefficients in these specific phenomena.
+Inertial coefficients in particular would yield different values according to the different protentional capacities in different species (frogs for example may have no inertia w.r. to these phenomena, if our understanding above is correct).